Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 This only happens if the large bin / cache is used instead of Tcache to allocated memory.
 For that we have to allocate a chunk of size greater than 1032 bytes, as Tcache only handles memory allocation upto 1032 bytes.

 Currently, the `ptmalloc` caching design is (in order of use):
-- 64 singly-linked tcache bins for allocations of size 16 to 1032 (functionally "covers" fastbins and smallbins)
+- 64 singly-linked TCACHE bins for allocations of size 16 to 1032 (functionally "covers" fastbins and smallbins)
 - 10 singly-linked "fast" bins for allocations of size up to 160 bytes
-- 1 doubly-linked "unsorted" bin to quickly stash freed chunks that don't fit into tcache or fastbins
+- 1 doubly-linked "unsorted" bin to quickly stash freed chunks that don't fit into TCACHE or fastbins
 - 62 doubly-linked "small" bins for allocations up to 512 bytes
 - 63 doubly-linked "large" bins (anything over 512 bytes) that contain different-sized chunks